+I could’ve thrown it in the trash, but I didn’t.
+I filled out the form and mailed it in like a good little human.
+Next thing I know: blammo!
+I hit the jury duty jackpot and served five weeks on a semi-high profile death penalty case.
 Being face-to-face with the victim’s family every day as well as with a defendant whose fate rests in your hands, I didn’t really need any reminders of just how serious an obligation this was.
 I expected to be angered, depressed and creeped out by the trial.
 I did not expect, however, that it would end up being not only the crime itself but the prosecutors and some of my fellow jurors that would make me feel this way.

+Truth be told, I have no one but myself to blame for getting into this situation in the first place.
 Quick Tip #1: when filling out the jury summons you receive in the mail, do not check the box marked “homemaker” just because you think it’s funny.
 Checking “homemaker” is a one-way ticket to Suckerville, aka the Long Trial Pile, where you’ll be joined by retirees, the unemployed and AT&T employees, who get unlimited jury duty pay.